Summer Institute 2018

 Special Topics Workshops

 Advanced Special Topics Workshops are offered in some subject areas to provide faculty members with further opportunities to study specific topics related to course content.
 Changes in the disciplines often indicate a need for seminars that carefully examine how existing syllabi can be adapted to reflect the changes or, in some cases, how new units must be developed to reflect them.
-Learn more about the 2017 Special Topics Workshops.
+Info on the 2018 Special Topics Workshops coming soon!.

 Core Strategies Workshops